 There was agreement that the sub layer profile idc and sub_layer_constraint_info( ) is unnecessary, and that tier should be included.

-BoG recommends to add profile_tier_level( ) syntax structure which includes sub layer level idc, subject to review of text.
+BoG recommends to add profile_tier_level( ) syntax structure which includes sub layer level idc.

 BoG suggests discussion in the track about if profile_space should be included.